 If through staircasing you have bought a full 100% share in the property and therefore own it outright, then in most cases you are free to sell the property on the open market.

-If you still want to sell the property but you do not own all of the shares, then most leases contain a clause which says the housing association can either buy back your share, or nominate a buyer for it.
+If you still want to sell the property but you do not own all of the shares, then most leases contain a clause which says the housing association will have the right to buy back your share, or alternatively, nominate a buyer for it.
 This is known as the Right of First Refusal.

 In essence, it means that if you want to sell your property, but don’t yet own 100%, you will have to offer to sell it first back to the landlord, or to a buyer nominated by the landlord at its market value.
 What’s more the sale price will be set not by you, but by an independent surveyor your landlord will appoint.

 If your lease does contain this kind of clause, but the housing association can’t find a buyer for the property or buy it themselves in a reasonable time, then usually you are then free to sell it in the usual way.